dostuffthatmatters/jax-capability-analysis/README.md

 function_that_uses_a_key(rng_provider.get())
 ```

-I know, this is not in the mind of JAX's design philosophy of forcing users to think about their PRNG usage, but I don't thinks this is hidin away any complexity that could lead to invalid results.
+I know this is not in the mind of JAX's design philosophy of forcing users to think about their PRNG usage, but I do not think this is hiding away any complexity that could lead to invalid results.

 <br/>

 ### Metadata Management

-In the examples of the Flax library they use the `ConfigDict` object from Google's `ml_collections` library to manage Metadata: https://github.com/google/ml_collections#configdict.
-However, this is dynamically typed, hence cannot be type checked and doesn't provide any annotations of help for the developer.
-You can take a look at https://github.com/google/flax/tree/main/examples/mnist and try to find the confirable options - without looking at the README, because code should be self-documenting.
+In the examples of the Flax library, they use the `ConfigDict` object from Google's `ml_collections` library to manage Metadata: https://github.com/google/ml_collections#configdict.
+However, this is dynamically typed; hence cannot be type-checked and does not provide any annotations of help for the developer.
+You can look at https://github.com/google/flax/tree/main/examples/mnist and try to find the configurable options - without looking at the README because code should be self-documenting.

-However, managing a statically typed dict with some validation rules is not very hard to implement.
+However, managing a statically typed dictionary with some validation rules is not very hard to implement.
 The following code snippet shows how to do this with the `pydantic` library:

 ```python
 import pydantic